imauryarahul/imauryarahul/README.md

 ---

-*"AI can be your next customer and best salesperson"* - Currently proving this hypothesis at a stealth AI startup in Bengaluru.
+*"AI can be your next customer and best salesperson"* - Currently proving this hypothesis at a stealth AI startup.